Board of the Institute for Multilingualism

 Sant Cugat Campus

-Monica Clua joined UIC Barcelona in 2011 as a full-time teacher with the Institute for Multilingualism and is based exclusively on the Sant Cugat Campus.
-Her teaching includes professional and scientific discourse in the area of research design in the Medicine, Nursing, Physiotherapy and Dentistry undergraduate programmes.
-She is a graduate in health sciences and began a Bachelor’s of Science Degree with The Open University UK in 2009, until her interests turned toward Content and Language Integrated Learning in Higher Education (ICHLE), in which she combines her knowledge and experience as a health professional and language instructor.
-She is currently working on her Master’s Degree in Education Research in teaching language and literature at the Universitat Autònoma de Barcelona (UAB).
-Her master’s thesis will compare gesture-speech synchronicity in professors teaching the same content in English and in Spanish, with a view to informing interdisciplinary collaborations that prepare non-native professors to teach in English.
-With her growing interest in multimodal social semiotics, she plans to use her dissertation as a pilot study for her PhD, which will investigate the role of gesture as a mediating device in multilingual university classroom settings.
+Monica Clua joined UIC Barcelona in 2011 as a full-time teacher with the Institute for Multilingualism and is based exclusively at the Sant Cugat Campus.
+Her teaching includes discourse analysis and professional communication in research in the Medicine, Nursing, Physiotherapy and Dentistry undergraduate programmes.
+She is a graduate in health sciences and began a Bachelor's of Science Degree with The Open University UK in 2009, until her interests turned to Content and Language Integrated Learning in Higher Education (ICHLE), in which she combines her knowledge and experience as a health professional and language specialist.
+She recently completed her Master’s Degree in Education Research in Language and Literature at the Universitat Autónoma de Barcelona (UAB) with a thesis that explored embodied multimodality as a meaning-making system in the context of English as an academic lingua franca.
+She has recently started her PhD, which will build on her MA dissertation to further explore notions of meaning construction through embodied semiotic resources in the context of a multilingual university setting.

 Dr Mandy Deal is assistant director of the Institute for Multilingualism at UIC Barcelona and head of the Third Languages Unit on the Sant Cugat Campus.
 She has taught in the area of multilingual higher education since 1989 and is a specialist in Content and Language Integrated Learning in Higher Education (ICLHE).
 She joined UIC Barcelona in 1999 and has developed and taught ICLHE-based courses mainly on the health sciences campus.
 During this time she has collaborated with other departments on interdisciplinary projects.
 Dr Deal holds an undergraduate degree in French and German, a Master’s Degree in Applied Linguistics and a PhD in Teaching in Language and Literature.
 Her current research focus is in student-to-student collaborative learning in a multilingual higher education setting.
 She is a member of the Research Group on Plurilingual Interaction and Teaching (GREIP).
 Her recent projects have included a research stay at the University of Neuchâtel in Switzerland and also active participation in the interuniversity collaboration to develop the Examen de Capacitació per a la Docència en Anglès per al personal acadèmic de les universitats catalanes (the Qualification Exam for Teaching in English for Faculty of Catalan Universities).